iam-peekay/personal-website/content/posts/2019-10-28-how-do-you-stay-motivated.md

   - secret
   - gym
 ---
 A lot of people struggle with motivation.
-They have a deep desire to do more.
-To be better.
-But they lack the motivation to do so.
+They have a deep desire to do more and to be better but they lack the motivation to do so.

 <figure>